froderystad-digdir/pgloader-boolean-defaults/README.md

 ## Migrate Using Pgloader

-Start a pgloader container: `docker run --rm --name pgloader --network=pgloader-playground_platform -it dimitri/pgloader:ccl.latest /bin/bash`
+Start a pgloader container: `docker run --rm --name pgloader --network=pgloader-boolean-defaults_platform -it dimitri/pgloader:ccl.latest /bin/bash`
-(change the network name if your base folder is different from `pgloader-playground`)
+(change the network name if your base folder is different from `pgloader-boolean-defaults`)

 The image has no editor installed, so install one that you prefer:
 ```shell